msteckyefantis/subzero/README.md

 'use strict';

 /*
-	this example uses an function, subzero.deepFreeze also works with objects and classes
+	this example uses an function, subzero.megaFreeze also works with objects and classes
 */
 function f() {}